makhomed/nginx-geo/README.md

 It maps a client's IP address to a [standard country code](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) or to one of the following [special country codes](https://developers.cloudflare.com/fundamentals/reference/http-headers/#cf-ipcountry):

-* `XX` — used when no country code is available for a client's IP address
+* `XX` — Used when no country code is available for a client's IP address.
-* `T1` — used as a virtual country code for clients on the [Tor network](https://www.torproject.org/)
+* `T1` — Used as a virtual country code for clients on the [Tor network](https://www.torproject.org/).

 ## Installation